juliusbierk/comatchup/README.md

 CoMatchup
 =========
-Open source puzzle game for PhoneGap with automated level generation.
+Puzzle game for PhoneGap with automated level generation.
 Exportable to Android, iOS, Windows Phone, etc.

 Run levels/generate.py to make new levels.